A small cruise ship naviagating through the lush green landscape

 Arrival & Departure

 The Reverse Scotland’s Highlands & Islands Cruise begins in Inverness, Scotland (INV) with an overland transfer to Kyle of Lochalsh.
-Travelers must arrive by 12:00pm noon on Day 1.
-Disembarkation is in Inverness at 8:00am on Day 8.
-Plan to depart Inverness on the final day of the cruise no earlier than 12:00pm noon.
+Travelers must arrive before 2:30pm on Day 1.
+Disembarkation is in Inverness, following breakfast on board on Day 8.
+Plan flights to depart Inverness on the final day of the cruise no earlier than 12:00pm noon.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities